-When corresponding with us
+Corresponding with us

-When contacting us, always include your UMID.
+When contacting us, always use your UMID.

 The University of Michigan offers grants, scholarships, loans, and federal Work-Study funds to eligible entering and continuing students.

 Prospective freshmen begin the financial aid application cycle in the fall of their senior year in high school.
-Qualifying students who have met the application deadline are automatically considered for both federal and state need-based aid programs, university need-based grants, and university-administered scholarships.
+Qualifying students who have met the aid application deadline are automatically considered for both federal and state need-based aid programs, university grants, and university-administered scholarships.

 If we can answer questions or help you find resources for your college experience at U-M, please call us at 734-763-6600 or contact us electronically.

 Note: Due to the nature of federal, state and institutional guidelines governing financial aid programs, the information contained on this website is subject to change.